okwolf/hyperapp-fx/api.md

 <a name="module_fx.exports.HistoryPush"></a>

 ### fx.exports.HistoryPush(props)
-Describes an effect that will update the browsers navigation history with the supplied location and state.
+Describes an effect that will add an entry to the browsers navigation [`history`](https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries) with the supplied location and state.

 **Kind**: static method of [<code>fx</code>](#module_fx)